dangbert/dangbert.github.io/content/blog/ultimate-terraform-tutorial.md

 }
 ````

-`terraform apply` automatically prints the outputted values, but you can also print them anytime later with `terraform output`, or `terraform output -json` (useful for a script to programmatically read info about the created resources).
+3. After applying the changes, you'll see the output values were already printed, but you can also print them anytime later with `terraform output` (try it).
+You can also run `terraform output -json` (useful for a script to programmatically read info about the created resources).

 #### State
  >You may notice that each time we made changes to our Terraform code, and ran `terraform apply`, Terraform was able to detect a difference with the state of the deployed infrastructure (Docker resources in this case) and suggest changes only to the updated resources.
 Additionally `terraform output` is able to provide desired data about the resources.... but where is this information stored?
 The state of created infrastructure is stored in a very important "terraform.tfstate" file, and used with future commands to identify existing infrastructure, and compare its state to the desired configuration in the code.

-**The terraform.tfstate is very important to keep around** don't delete it or edit it directly, you don't need to even read the file!
-Just keep it around (either in version control or stored in a [remote backend](https://developer.hashicorp.com/terraform/language/settings/backends/remote) which we'll cover later) to keep `teraform` happy, allowing you to edit and destroy existing infrastructure later.
+**The terraform.tfstate is very important to keep around!**  Don't delete it or edit it directly, you don't need to even open the file!
+Just keep it around (either in version control or stored in a [remote backend](https://developer.hashicorp.com/terraform/language/settings/backends/remote) which we'll discuss later) to keep `teraform` happy, allowing you to edit and destroy existing infrastructure later.
  * [docs: state](https://developer.hashicorp.com/terraform/language/state)

-Play with killing the docker container manually (`docker kill ps`), and see what happens when you run `terraform plan`.
+1. Play with killing the docker container manually (`docker kill ps`), and see what plan Terraform wants to apply.
     * Terraform automatically detects the change in state of the container, and creates a plan to launch the container again!

-We're now done with this lab, go ahead and run `terraform destroy` to destroy the created resources (teardown the Docker container etc).
+2. We're now done with part1 of this lab, you can now run `terraform destroy` to destroy the created resources (teardown the Docker container etc).

 ## Part 2: Terraform Modules
 >So far we've learned to create a standalone set of Terraform resources which are (somewhat) configurable via the declared input values.
 But what if we wanted to create a reusable set of resources (analagous to a Python class)?
 This is where Terraform modules come in.